 YRW – Reduction in client’s sentence upon appeal

 Following a confused altercation in a café, YRW was found guilty of common assault by the Local Court.
-We represented YRW in his appeal and we were able to reduce his sentence to only a conviction with no other penalty.
+We represented YRW in his appeal and were able to reduce his sentence to only a conviction with no other penalty.

 BDI – Plea negotiation after client was charged with common assault and robbery